mercedesbenzio/detect-action/README.md

     ```yaml
         - name: Run Synopsys Detect
-          uses: mercedesbenzio/detect-action@main
+          uses: mercedesbenzio/detect-action@v0.4.0
           env:
             NODE_EXTRA_CA_CERTS: /certificates/my_custom_cert.pem
           with:
             #...
     ```

-    Note: The path to the certificate can be stored in a [_GitHub Secrect_][github-secrets].
+    Note: The path to the certificate can be stored in a [_GitHub Secret_][github-secrets].

 Please reference the section [_Include Custom Certificates (Optional)_](#include-custom-certificates-optional) for more information.